LGBT face discrimination and bias in Thailand but it has become Asia’s most progressive countries for gay rights despite a contradictory culture

 Discrimination at work – a key issue for LGBT people in Thailand

 She dismissed the application on the basis that she was not aware that she was to interview a transgender woman.
-The story is not unusual but under the 2015 law introduced by the current Thai government, it could constitute an offence if the interviewer and her company were brought to court for discrination on the basis of sexual orientation.
+The story is not unusual but under the 2015 law introduced by the current Thai government, it could constitute an offence if the interviewer and her company were brought to court for discrimination based on sexual orientation.

 In the past, they were dismissed at interview and given a letter which stated that they suffered from a mental health disorder.
 This caused many transgender women to find it difficult to find employment.
 Following representations and legal action, the armed forces now issue a letter dismissing transgender women as suffering from a gender disorder.

 Injustice rankles with many LGBT activists

-In the past, many in the LGBT community suffered disproportionatley during Thailand’s AIDS crisis which the Thai government successfully brought under control.
+In the past, many in the LGBT community suffered disproportionately during Thailand’s AIDS crisis which the Thai government successfully brought under control.
 Today LGBT people are still more likely to suffer from HIV infection.
-Some rights activists have claimed that many LGBT people, at the limits of society, are being driven to irresponsible behavior because of a perception by them, that they are discriminated against.
+Some rights activists have claimed that many LGBT people, at the limits of society, are being driven to irresponsible behaviour because of a perception by them, that they are discriminated against.

 Thai lecturer and LGBT activist disputes claim of no bullying in Thai schools

-The confernece was held at a Bangkok hotel over a two day period and was attended by NGOs, researchers and officials from the Thai government.
+The conference was held at a Bangkok hotel over a two day period and was attended by NGOs, researchers and officials from the Thai government.
 Many attending the meeting felt that there is a need to educate Thai people further on LGBT issues and to work for what was termed a ‘change of heart’ in the way the community is regarded.

 Some Thai education establishments deny they have LGBT students

 ‘I think of my childhood when I interview these students,’ he said.
 Earlier, he recalled how he was forced to play football as a young boy at school by teachers and friends while at home he was encouraged to act more like a man.

 LGBT couples in Thailand – stories of true love

-She managed to get her to a hospital only to be told that she had no authority to instruct doctors on the teatment of her lover.
-She had to contact her partner’s family quite a distance away and pay their travel expenses to come to hospital so that her partner had the best chance for medical treatment and a positive outcome.
+She managed to get her to a hospital only to be told that she had no authority to instruct doctors on the treatment of her lover.
+She had to contact her partner’s family quite a distance away and pay their travel expenses to come to the hospital so that her partner had the best chance for medical treatment and a positive outcome.

-There is strong evidence that discrimination against ythe LGBT community causes substantial damage to Thai society as a whole.
+There is strong evidence that discrimination against the LGBT community causes substantial damage to Thai society as a whole.
 Across the country, painful family breakups caused by intolerance of gay offspring are not uncommon.
-A recent study by Plan International, UNESCO and Mahidol University showed, aside from suicidal thoughts, 23 percent of more than 2,000 gay subjects who faced abuse from their families and peers because of their sexuality were suffering from depression.
+A recent study by Plan International, UNESCO and Mahidol University showed, aside from suicidal thoughts, 23% of more than 2,000 gay subjects who faced abuse from their families and peers because of their sexuality were suffering from depression.
 It also pointed out that victims of bullying are also more likely to have taken part in unprotected sex, have multiple sex partners and used illegal drugs collectively.
 That can contribute to the rapid spread of HIV/AIDS within the LGBT community which suffered extensively in previous decades during the Aids emergency in Thailand.
 However, given the inexorable rise of pink tourism, the emergence of more socially progressive young Thai people and a new open policy of state recognition, a more relaxing atmosphere for the LGBT people in Thailand is perhaps on the horizon.